hoodie/notify-rust/README.md

 ### Platform support

 This library shines on linux and bsd, which is it's original target platform.
-However lately it gained minimal support for macOS.
-However this only includes a small subset of the current functionality, since [`NSNotification`](https://developer.apple.com/reference/foundation/nsnotification)s don't have as many features.
-You are a versed macOS UI developer with mad Objective-C skillz? <abbr title="pull request sil vous plait">PRSV</abbr>.
+Lately it gained support for macOS, however this only includes a small subset of the current functionality, since [`NSNotification`](https://developer.apple.com/reference/foundation/nsnotification)s don't have as many features.
+Please refer to the You are a versed macOS UI developer with mad Objective-C skillz? <abbr title="pull request sil vous plait">PRSV</abbr>.